To access most of my publications, including advanced drafts, see rmit.academia.edu/JohnPostill

 Postill, J. and M. Peterson forthcoming.
 Media anthropology.
 In P. Barbaro (ed) Cultural Anthropology, UNESCO Encyclopaedia of Life Supporting Systems (EOLSS).
 Paris: UNESCO.

-Postill, J. forthcoming.
+Postill, J. 2016.
 The multilinearity of protest: understanding new social movements through their events, trends and routines.
 In Othon Alexandrakis (ed).
-Method Acting: The Anthropology of New Social Movements.
-Zone Books (MIT Press).
+Impulse to Act: A New Anthropology of Resistance and Social Justice.
+Indiana University Press.

-Postill, J. in press.
+Postill, J. 2014.
 Spain’s indignados and the mediated aesthetics of nonviolence.
 In P. Werbner, K. Spellman-Poots and M. Webb (eds) The Political Aesthetics of Global Protest: Beyond the Arab Spring.
-Edinburgh: Edinburgh University Press.
+Edinburgh: Edinburgh University Press, pp. 341-367.

-Monterde, A. and J. Postill in press.
+Monterde, A. and J. Postill 2014.
 Mobile ensembles: The uses of mobile phones for social protest by Spain’s indignados.
 In G. Goggin and L. Hjorth (eds.)
 Routledge Companion to Mobile Media.
-London: Routledge.
+London: Routledge, pp. 429-438.

 Postill, J. 2012.
 Localising the internet beyond communities and networks.
 In C. Hine (ed.)
 Virtual Research Methods.
 London: Sage.
 Reprinted from Postill (2008), see above.